Welcome to my website.

 Two of my passions are sports and multimedia.
 Through hard work and serendipity, I've been able to utilize both passions to carve out a niche for myself in the media industry.

-I also work as a sideline reporter for CrossFit.
-I've covered a number of regional competitions, as well as reported during ESPN's coverage of the 2015 and 2016 Reebok CrossFit Game and CBS and CBS Sports Network's coverage of the 2017 and 2018 Reebok CrossFit Games.
-Sample sideline reporting can be found by clicking Demo Reels.
+I also work as a sideline reporter for CrossFit Media, covering competitions all over North America for ESPN, CBS and CBS Sports Network.
+Sample sideline reporting clips can be found by clicking Demo Reels.

 I've written a novel, a work of baseball fiction, called 60'6": Balls, Strikes, and Baseball Mortality.
 Click the link to read the story behind the book, check out a couple of sample chapters, and to purchase a copy (or two!).